wecreatedigital/starter-wordpress/README.md

 - Simply provide tracking ID and will insert the new gtag.js immediately after `<head>`

 ##### DB_NAME, DB_USER, DB_PASSWORD, DB_HOST, DB_PREFIX
-- These are all the familiar constaints, provide them in the .env file to populate the wp-config.php file
+- These are all the familiar constants, provide them in the .env file to populate the wp-config.php file

 ### [2.
 Sage/Roots](https://roots.io/sage/)
 - Extended theme to include some security enhancements and to remove aspects of WordPress we never use